buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 ...
 ```

 The process of determining sensible limits can be a tricky one, however.
 K8s will terminate the running pod which has gone beyond it's limits, so these values should be carefully chosen.
-In the event of a pod exceeding this values - K8s will recycle the pod, so sensible values are a must.

 ### Specify 'Read Only' access for containers where possible